 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-Call your doctor if any of these occur: Fever or chillsPersistent nausea or vomitingPain that you cannot control with the medications you have been givenUnusual discharge such as pus, extreme cloudiness, or strong odorRedness, swelling, or excessive bleeding from the stoma siteUnusual changes in stoma size or colorChange in urine frequency or amountBack or abdominal painCough, shortness of breath, or chest pain
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Fever or chillsPersistent nausea or vomitingPain that you cannot control with the medications you have been givenUnusual discharge such as pus, extreme cloudiness, or strong odorRedness, swelling, or excessive bleeding from the stoma siteUnusual changes in stoma size or colorChange in urine frequency or amountBack or abdominal painCough, shortness of breath, or chest pain

 If you think you have an emergency, call for emergency medical services right away.